Redemption: Kickboxer 5: Plot

 Meanwhile, Negaal has been presenting champions from all over the world with an ultimatum: join his federation or die.
 Fearing for his life, the French Champion reluctantly joins.
 After the two incidents involving Matt and Paul, Negaal confronts Moon, Bull, and Bollen and proceeds to shoot Bull in the head with a hunting rifle.
 When the German Champion refuses to join the federation, he challenges Negaal to a fight on the lawn.
-Negaal kills the German Champion with the "Tiger Claw", an illegal strike that he had used on the Dutch Champion years ago when he was a kickboxer, resulting in him getting a lifetime ban from the sport.
+Negaal kills the German Champion with the "Tiger Claw", (an illegal strike that he had used on a Dutch Fighter years ago when he was a kickboxer, resulting in him getting a lifetime ban from the sport.)

 With the help of fellow prisoner Joseph, Matt and Paul escape when one of the guards was revealed to be one of Negaal's men.
 The trio make their escape and separate, with Matt and Paul catching up to Angie, who is revealed to be Paul's younger sister.
 She is wondering what is going on and is unhappy when it is revealed that Negaal is the reason.
 While Paul served his prison sentence, the patriarch of the Croft family had died.
 Matt and Paul convince Angie that they must stop Negaal once and for all if they are to ever be happy again.
 Both men begin to train with Matt discovering a way to counter Negaal's Tiger Claw when he breaks an arrow using his neck muscles to show that a fatal blow can, in fact, be countered.
 As they learn Negaal is planning a major party, they decide to crash it along with Angie, who defies Matt and Paul and goes undercover as well.

 When Paul finally confronts Bollen in the backyard, Matt sees Negaal at the roulette table and begins to win, angering Negaal.
 When Negaal learns that the man who is winning is the one he's been after this whole time, Matt finally exposes Negaal to everyone for who he really is.
 The goons arrive, and Matt defeats them all and finally is ready to take on Negaal.
 As the two begin their fight, they go from Negaal's office to the lawn.
 When Negaal attempts the Tiger Claw to Matt's neck, Matt uses his counter technique and unleashes a Tiger Claw of his own, hitting Negaal right in the heart.
 Negaal falls, and Matt proceeds back to the office, where he grabs the United States Championship belt.
 Negaal returns to take the belt back.
 Matt's Tiger Claw finally takes its effect, and Negaal finally dies.
 Matt retrieves the belt as he, Paul, and Angie walk off as police sirens are heard.